Thursday, 5th December 2024

 Dang Xuan Vu has a plausible explanation.
 He suggests French or Dutch colonial plantation owners forbade their Vietnamese and Indonesian workers from drinking the valuable coffee they harvested, so the poor farmers had no option but to clean and roast the unwanted feces-enrobed beans that had been excreted by the civet.
 Word got back to the European masters that this was a good brew and then the marketing folks took over.

 Of course there’s a lot of cultural relativism in considering what constitutes acceptable food.
 The French eat horse, Americans never touch the stuff.
 Many Europeans relish fresh oysters, many Asians gag at the slimy mollusk.
-Lots of Southeast Asians love sticky and stinky durian, while Westerners won’t approach a fruit that smells like eating strawberries and cream in a badly-maintained public toilet.
+Southeast Asians love sticky and stinky durian, while Westerners won’t approach a fruit that smells like eating strawberries and cream in a badly-maintained public toilet.
 Is it texture?
 Taste?
-A cultural concept of what food is?
+A cultural concept of what constitutes food?

 My self-inflicted food prohibitions are based less on taste-appeal and more on conservation right-mindedness.
-I try to boycott Chinese restaurants which serve shark’s fin and coral reef fish.
+I try to boycott Chinese restaurants that serve shark’s fin, octopus, and coral reef fish.
 I’ve refused to eat bear.
-Chimpanzee is a no-no. Birds’ nests though, made from the saliva of swiftlets, is ok (but tasteless).
+Chimpanzee is a no-no. Birds’ nest soup though, made from the saliva of swiftlets, is ok (but tasteless).

 * * *